ryan-a-baker/tanzu-build-service-cicd-examples/azure-devops-harbor/readme.md

 ![New Webhook Configuration](images/createServiceConnection.png)

-8. Create the webhook configuration in Harbor
+8. Create the webhook configuration in Harbor.
+Note that the URL will be https://dev.azure.com/<azure-project>/_apis/public/distributedtask/webhooks/newHarborImage?api-version=6.0-preview and this is applied at the repository level for your container.
+If you have multiple images in the repository, you could filter by image name on the trigger on the Azure DevOps side.

 ![New Webhook Configuration](images/harborWebhook.png)